top of page

 How do I prepare for my first ketamine session?

 Ideally you want to come into your experience as “clean” of body and mind as possible.
-Minimize or avoid altogether: stimulants like caffeine, depressants like alcohol, tobacco and cannibis, and watching TV shows and movies with excessive amounts of violence.
-Do: focus on making healthy dietary choices like fresh fruits and vegetables, drinking lots of water, meditating, journaling, walking in nature, and doing your best to get 8 hours of quality sleep per night.
+Minimize or avoid altogether: stimulants like caffeine, depressants like alcohol, tobacco and cannabis, and watching TV shows and movies with excessive amounts of violence.
+Focus on healthy dietary choices like fresh fruits and vegetables, drinking lots of water, meditating, journaling, walking in nature, and doing your best to get 8 hours of quality sleep per night.

 What is a session like?